Kole Calhoun Preview, Player Props: Guardians vs. Tigers

-On Friday, Kole Calhoun (on the back of going 1-for-4 with two RBI) and the Cleveland Guardians play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 4:10 PM ET.
+On Saturday, Kole Calhoun (on the back of going 2-for-3 with a double) and the Cleveland Guardians play the Detroit Tigers, whose starting pitcher will be Matt Manning.
+First pitch is at 7:10 PM ET.

-In his most recent appearance, he went 1-for-4 with two RBI against the Reds.
+In his last game, he racked up two hits (going 2-for-3 with a double) against the Tigers.

 Kole Calhoun Game Info & Props vs. the Tigers